xiaolin-m/toHacks/README.md

 ### 🎵 Music commands

 ```
+join, asks you for your mood then plays randomly generated music according to your mood!
 play <name/URL>, play music in a voice channel.
 search <name>, open a panel to choose a music and then play it.
 pause, pause the current music.